rishabhkumardeveloper/Bookify/website/MyHealthcareBot/data/nlu.md

 - 3

 ##intent:ask3
-- we are 3
+- I'm a single person
+- I'm one

+##intent:ask31
-- book for 5  people
+- We are two people

 ##intent:ask4
 - we would love it while watching our movie.
 - we would like you to book a table for us.
+- binge
+- table

 ##intent:ask5
 - yeah it's 8584948604
 - it's ...
+- 85849604

 ##intent:ask6